WebAssembly/component-model/design/mvp/Explainer.md

 definition that is exported with a single `externname` will get a fresh type with each component instance, with the abstract typing rules mentioned above ensuring that each of the component's instance's resource types are kept distinct.
-Thus, in a sense, the generativity of resource types *generalize* traditional name-based nominal typing, providing a finer granularity of isolation than otherwise achievable with a shared global namespace.
+Thus, in a sense, the generativity of resource types *generalizes* traditional name-based nominal typing, providing a finer granularity of isolation than otherwise achievable with a shared global namespace.